wmmihaa/Introduction-to-Node.js/documentation/hol7.md

         temperatures = db.collection("temperatures");
     });
 ```
 Last step is to add the **getAggregates** function that the controller is going to call.
-Add the section below after the *getProducts* function:
+Add the section below after the **data.getProducts** function:
 ```js
 data.getAggregates = function(callback){
         temperatures.aggregate(